aristanetworks/avd/ansible_collections/arista/avd/docs/contributing.md

 installation.
 This will allow us to prioritize bugs based on how many users are affected.

-- If you haven't found an existing issue that describes your suspected bug, **Do not** file an issue until you have received confirmation that it is in fact a bug.
-Invalid issues are very distracting and slow the pace at which __ansible-avd__ is developed.
+- If you haven't found an existing issue that describes your suspected bug, **do not** file an issue until you have received confirmation that it is in fact a bug.
+Invalid issues are very distracting and slow the pace at which **ansible-avd** is developed.

 - When submitting an issue, please be as descriptive as possible.
 Be sure to
 include:

-  - The environment in which __ansible-avd__ is running
+  - The environment in which **ansible-avd** is running
   - The exact steps that can be taken to reproduce the issue (if applicable)
   - Any error messages generated
   - Screenshots (if applicable)